This article was updated on August 6, 2021

 - Ensuring the website design is mobile-friendly

-Simply put, online marketing for contractors requires carefully employed SEO.
+Simply put, online marketing for any home contractor contractors requires carefully employed SEO.

 Your mission shouldn't be to reach as many people as possible; rather, your goal should be to reach the right people.
 Your contractor marketing ideas will be in vain if you pique the interest of a potential customer who needs construction work done thousands of miles away.

 Instead, try to focus your advertising in your local community, especially in the beginning phases of your business.
-As your success and marketing budget grows, you can begin to gradually expand your marketing efforts to nearby communities and even further out.
-With Nextdoor Local Deals, local businesses can create special offers and promotions for customers at a hyperlocal level through neighborhood targeting.
+As your success and marketing budget grows, you can begin to gradually expand your marketing efforts to nearby communities and even further out to help build brand awareness.
+With Nextdoor Local Deals, small businesses can create special offers and promotions for neighbors at a hyperlocal level through neighborhood targeting.

 6. Post on Social Media

-In the 21st century and the digital age, no marketing plan is complete without taking advantage of social media, particularly powerful platforms such as:
+In the digital age, no marketing plan is complete without taking advantage of social media marketing channels, particularly powerful platforms such as:

 Instagram is an especially potent tool for contractors because the content is visual.
 You can use it to build a following, show your vision, demonstrate past work, and establish yourself as an authority.
 Be sure to post regularly, engage with your audience, and keep your content fresh and varied.
 Possible social media posts might include: